Food Voucher Programs for Farmers Markets

 See the UP Matters website for an overview on this program.
 Some pertinent information for farmers market customers and vendors follows:

 • Vouchers are provided to program participants and presented to participating vendors as payment.
 Each voucher is worth $5 and program enrollees receive $15 in vouchers per week.
-All vouchers expire on October 31 of the year in which they were issued.
+All vouchers expire on September 30, 2025.

 • Vendors cannot make change for vouchers, so they will need to round down or add a small item to increase the value to $5.